microbiome/microbiome/vignettes/vignette.md

 ## Introduction

 The [microbiome R package](http://microbiome.github.io/microbiome) facilitates exploration and analysis of microbiome profiling data, in particular 16S taxonomic profiling.
-Here we provide a brief overview to the package functionality using example data sets from published studies [@lahti14natcomm, @Lahti13provasI, @OKeefe15].
-A comprehensive tutorial is available [on-line](http://microbiome.github.io/microbiome).
+Here we provide a very concise overview to the package functionality using example data sets from published studies [@lahti14natcomm, @Lahti13provasI, @OKeefe15].
+We have intentionally omitted many details in order to provide an overview.
+A full tutorial is available [on-line](http://microbiome.github.io/microbiome).

 The microbiome R package has been utilized in recent publications [@salonen14, @Faust15, @Shetty2017], and is released under the [Two-clause FreeBSD license](http://en.wikipedia.org/wiki/BSD\_licenses).
 The package extends the independent [phyloseq](http://joey711.github.io/phyloseq/import-data) class structure and [tools](http://joey711.github.io/phyloseq/).